arpitbbhayani/articles/blogs/the-weird-walrus.md

 ## The Grammar

 If `a := 10` is giving us a Syntax Error then it must be linked to the Grammar specification of the language.
-The grammar of Python can be found in file [Grammar/Grammar](https://github.com/python/cpython/blob/3.8/Grammar/Grammar).
+The grammar of Python can be found in the file [Grammar/Grammar](https://github.com/python/cpython/blob/3.8/Grammar/Grammar).
 So if we grep `namedexpr` in the Grammar file we get the following rules

 ```
 namedexpr_test: test [':=' test]